tim-barnes/hints/content/general/anti-traits.md

 ---
 title: "Traits of Bad Software"
 date: 2020-05-01T007:52:18+01:00
-draft: true
+draft: false
+weight: 10
+pre: "<b>2. </b>"
 ---

 ### Rigid

+Simple changes ripple through the code.

 ### Fragile

+Simple changes break code in multiple ways.

 ### Immobile

 Can only be deployed in a specific way, or onto specific hardware.
+Effort to package code for reuse exceeds its value.

 ### Viscous

-Difficult to modify, or the effort to maintain the original design is far greater than 'a quick hack'.
+Difficult to modify, or the effort to maintain the original design integrity is far greater than 'a quick hack'.

 ### Complex